TurboWarp/json/README.md

 # @turbowarp/json

-This library is intended to parse the non-standards compliant JSON found in some Scratch 2 projects:
+This library is intended to parse and stringify non-standards-compliant JSON:

  - Parser and stringifier support `Infinity`, `-Infinity`, and `NaN`
  - Parser supports comments with `// ...` and `/* ... */`